checkly/docs.checklyhq.com/site/content/docs/browser-checks/github-code-sync.md

 {{<warning >}}

-We recommend using the [Checkly CLI](/docs/cli) to code, test and deploy your Checks from your code base instead of using GitHub Sync.
+We recommend using the [Checkly CLI](/docs/cli) to code, test and deploy your checks from your code base instead of using GitHub Sync.
 In the first half of '23 we will deprecate the GitHub Sync functionality.

 {{</warning >}}